tygart/fourbar/README.md

+This app earned a 2nd place finish in [Kivy App Contest 2014](http://kivy.org/#contest).
+Please check out the other fine apps in the contest.

 ## Installation:
+This app was made utilizing the kivy library.
+Please refer to [kivy.org](http://kivy.org/) for its installation.
-The buildozer tool can be used to build the app, or the android apk in the bin can be installed directly.
+Additionally, the app requires navigationdrawer and graph from the [kivy-garden](https://github.com/kivy-garden) in order to run.
+The [buildozer tool](https://github.com/kivy/buildozer) can be used to build the app, or the android apk in the bin can be installed directly.

 ## About the App: